MadRobin13/Muse/README.md

 ## ✨ What is Muse?

 **Muse** is an open-source, wearable mouse created **for disabled creators**.
 It empowers users to access the internet and express their creativity, no matter their mobility challenges.
-Muse is designed to be affordable, customizable, and adaptable — because assistive technology should serve people, and not at their discomfort.
+Muse is designed to be affordable, customizable, and adaptable — because assistive technology should serve people, but not at the expense of their comfort.

 Specifically, it is a motion-controlled mouse that can be worn on the **head, arm, or hand** — tailored to suit each individual’s abilities.
 Using a gyroscope and accelerometer, it translates body motion into mouse movement, enabling hands-free navigation, communication, and creation.